copernicus-mogley/zkav.club/README.md

 Empower and amplify the voices of your communities with *real* engagement!

 - Community hype and interaction, plus audience audio/video tech support
-- Audio and video recording/livestreaming for staged presentations
+- Audio and video recording/livestreaming for staged presentations and panels
-- On-location community content creation studio for interviews, podcasts, stories, and more
+- On-location community-powered content-creation studio for interviews, podcasts, stories, and more
-- Live Localization: Transcription and translation rebroadcasts
+- Live Localization: Transcription and translation
 - Restreaming to social networks, media and chat platforms
 - Live clip editing and community contests
 - Long-format video editing and post-production